open-sdg/open-sdg/docs/indicator-configuration.md

 ## Note about translation keys
 Indicator configuration values can either be filled in with normal text ("My field value") or with [translation keys](glossary.md#translation-keys) (my_translations.my_translation).
 In the examples below, we will try to demonstrate both possibilities.

-As an optional shorthand, if the translation key is in the `data` group, then the group can be omitted.
-For example, the translation key `data.female` can be written as simply `female`.

 ## Note about unit-specific and series-specific settings

 Several indicator configuration settings can be limited to a particular Unit and/or Series.
 For example, the `graph_titles` setting can be configured like this: